stakater/stakater-docs/docs/content/sre/tenant-operator/hibernation.md

 hibernation:
   sleepSchedule: 23 * * * *
   wakeSchedule: 26 * * * *
 ```
 `spec.hibernation.sleepSchedule` accepts a cron expression indicating the time to put the workloads in your tenant’s namespaces to sleep.

 `spec.hibernation.wakeSchedule` accepts a cron expression indicating the time to wake the workloads in your tenant’s namespaces up.

-> Note: both sleep and wake schedules must be specified for your Hibernation schedule to be valid.<aside>
+> Note: both sleep and wake schedules must be specified for your Hibernation schedule to be valid.

 Additionally, adding the following annotation `hibernation.stakater.com/exclude: 'true'` to a namespace, excludes that namespace from hibernating.
 > Note that this won't wake up an already sleeping namespace before the wake schedule.